-He also acknowledges that his service has been greatly informed by mentors and counselors who shared sage advice and entrusted him with responsibilities that stretched his capacity and improved his skills.
+He also acknowledged that his service has been greatly informed by mentors and counselors who shared sage advice and entrusted him with responsibilities that stretched his capacity and improved his skills.

 A strong advocate of teamwork and equipping others, he learned the value of sound management and connecting with fellow educators.

-When asked about his major accomplishments, Plubell shares two that stand out.
+When asked about his major accomplishments, Plubell shared two that stand out.

 The second was working on two generations of accreditation instruments.
-The accreditation is an important part of Adventist education as it ensures Adventist education is accountable to on-going improvement processes and the best practices in pedagogy and administration.
+Accreditation is an important part of Adventist education as it ensures Adventist education is accountable to on-going improvement processes and the best practices in pedagogy and administration.

 Over his career, he has participated in and chaired more than 100 campus accreditation visits.